One person dead after crash in Colleton County

-Colleton County, SC (WCBD)- One person is dead following a single car crash in Colleton County.
+Colleton County, SC (WCBD)- One person died after a crash in Colleton County.

-The crash happened at around 1:30 p.m.
-Saturday on Interstate 95 near mile marker 56.

-George Edward Smith Jr. of Green Cove Springs, Florida was traveling south when he ran off the side.
+Authorities say a 62-year-old man from Virginia was driving south on Interstate 95, when his Ford Explorer ran off the road near mile marker 63 at around 4 a.m.
+Thursday.

 For up to the minute news updates, be sure to follow us on twitter and like us on Facebook.